ShutongQi/academic-website/content/post/_index.md

   caption: ""
   image: ""
 ---
-I am working in the Baidu marketing center as an summer intern since June, 2020.
+I am working in the Baidu marketing center as a summer intern since June, 2020.